 Law Office of

 Some of the defenses are the same, but not all.
 There are differences.
-Furthermore, there are felony charges for theft, with serious prison time consequences.
-However, this article focuses more on the scenario above, of simply unlawfully taking something from a store.
+Furthermore, if a felony then there are more serious consequences, including prison–however, this article is about misdemeanor allegations related to the unlawfully taking of something from a store.

-At the Law Office of David Dastrup, we are here to serve you and help you get your life back.
-Call today to talk directly to the attorney at 310-817-5899.
+At the Law Office of David Dastrup, we are here to serve you.
+Speak directly with the Attorney today by calling us at 310-817-5899.

 Theft, More Details: